-Reducing the amount of salt you eat can also help to manage or even avoid high blood pressure.
+Reducing the amount of salt (sodium) you eat can also help to manage or even avoid high blood pressure.
 To help reduce your salt intake:

 - Avoid adding salt to cooking or at the table – flavour meals with herbs and spices instead.

 Medications for high blood pressure

 There is a large variety of medicines available to lower and manage high blood pressure.
 Your doctor may call them ‘antihypertensives’, (which basically means ‘anti’ – against and ‘hypertensive’ – high blood pressure).

 These medications do not cure high blood pressure, but they do help manage it.
 Once you start to take medicines to manage your blood pressure, you may need to take them for the rest of your life.
 However, the dose of these medicines may change over time.

 If you need to take medication, your doctor will advise you on the correct type and dose.
 Two or more different medications are often needed to manage blood pressure.

-Make sure that you take your medicines regularly.
+Make sure you take your medicines regularly.
 Some things that may help you remember to take them include:

-- Building them into your daily routine by taking them at the same time each day
+- Building them into your daily routine by taking them at the same time each day.

 - Using a weekly pill box.